sandialabs/capp/README.md

-The `capp init` command populates `.gitignore` to ignore these directories, since their content is an artifact of the current build and not part of the fundamental specification of an application repository.
+The `capp init` command populates `.gitignore` to ignore these directories, since their content is an artifact of the current build and not part of the fundamental specification of a build repository.

 ## Developing an Application